 "His expert knowledge of lighting and photography is clearly evident but what I really admired was how Stephen genuinely made the subjects comfortable in his presence."
 Leena Ksaifi, Managing Director, EQUIP NGO and TGKO Foundation.

 A Dublin-born Irish native, Stephen Gerard Kelly is a professional photographer and videographer whose reputable clients span across the corporate, non-profit and photojournalistic worlds.
 Stephen has excelled in the photography industry through his unique vision and visual storytelling skills working with major global companies and NGOs.
-In addition to being a UNICEF photographer and working with the world's largest international NGOs, Stephen has also worked independently with Apple Inc., Airbnb, Ford Motor Company, the Guardian, the Times, Neue Zürcher Zeitung, the New York Daily News, the Daily Telegraph, the Australian, the Daily Mail and the Weekly Standard.
+In addition to being a UNICEF and ICRC contract photographer while working with the world's other largest international NGOs, Stephen has also worked independently with Apple Inc., Airbnb, Ford Motor Company, the Guardian, the Times, Neue Zürcher Zeitung, the New York Daily News, the Daily Telegraph, the Australian, the Daily Mail and the Weekly Standard.
 His work has also appeared in Vogue, Forbes, MSN, Dagbladet (Norway), TVC (Russia), the Courier Mail, the Advertiser, the Irish Evening Herald, the Irish Independent, L'Orient du Jour and Lebanon's Daily Star, among others.
 Stephen works with photo agencies Redux, Polaris Images and ZUMA Press, now the world's largest independent press agency and wire service.
 When not spending time on long term documentary projects or photojournalism, Stephen works on magazine, event and corporate photography.
 Regularly doing commercial photography including annual reports for major global companies, as well as videography and multimedia, he has also contributed to photography workshops, lectured students and been on jury panels of various photography competitions.